KumoCorp/kumomta/docs/changelog/main.md

   integer values to mean that number of seconds as stated in the docs.
   Previously, you would have to use a string like `"10 seconds"`.
 Now you can simply write `10`.
 This regressed long long ago, but is now resolved. #108
+* ARF parser now accepts historic feedback reports using version `0.1` and the deprecated `Received-Date` header.